vitest-dev/vitest/docs/api/index.md

 - **Type:** `(received: any) => Awaitable<void>`

   `toContainEqual` asserts if an item with a specific structure and values is contained in an array.
+  It works like [`toEqual`](#toequal) inside for each element.

   ```ts
   import { test, expect } from 'vitest'